kereemerol/DSA210-Project/README.md

 ## Data Collection

-Download IMDb TSV datasets
+From datasets.imdbws.com, we downloaded title.basics.tsv.gz and title.ratings.tsv.gz in order to reach rating, genre, runtime etc..

-Scrape The Numbers budget + box office values using Python
+We scraped The Numbers budget + box office values using Python.
+The previous dataset has been enriched with gross and budget stats so as to analyze the factors which are having profound effect on box office revenues.